 Another quality is that, to some degree, it anchors you less to your seating the way a dining table would.
 You can move around a lot more easily and it doesn’t feel like you’re forced to stay there.
 And that’s another difference between the round table and rectangle table.
 Rectangle tables are very observably empty when there’s an absence.
 A round table doesn’t show that as much.
 So that might be a good thing if you’re unsure of the attendance probabilities.

-These observations have been carefully noted given Time Supper Club’s years of setting up banquet halls in Montreal.
+These observations have been carefully noted given Times years of setting up banquet halls in Montreal.
 What originated from France has been mastered in this century by our devoted and knowledgeable staff.
 Feel free to contact us if you’d like to setup a banquet hall in the best possible manner.